 - determine joinery requirements for various types of cabinetmaking construction including sketches and shop drawings of common furniture and cabinet units;

 - interpret drawings for production planning and estimating;

 - select, maintain and operate hand tools, portable power tools and stationary machinery;

 - select various grades of lumber and building materials;

-- perform sanding and adhesive operations to industry standards;
+- perform sanding and adhesive operations to industry standard;

 - select and apply finishes and hardware used in manufacturing of furniture, cabinets and millwork;

-- produce cabinets and other architectural specialties including millwork and mouldings to be installed in residential and commercial applications;
+- produce cabinets and other architectural specialties including millwork, mouldings to be installed in residential and commercial applications;

 - apply mathematical solutions for cabinetmaking applications;